BOUGIE APOCALYPSE

 She gave a soft snort.
 “Explains why you had the go-boxes packed tighter than most people’s bug-out bags.”

-“Damn right,” you said, adding a pinch of salt.
+“Damn right,” I said, adding a pinch of salt.
 “Years of watching the news and thinking ‘what if the experts are wrong this time?’
 Turns out mild paranoia pays better than blind trust.”

 The percolator bubbled.
 The ham and beans simmered.
 For a few precious minutes the night felt almost civilized.